AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/user-access.md

 Add users and assign roles using the `magento-cloud` CLI or the Project Web Interface.

->[!TIP]
->
->Changing user configuration on an Adobe Commerce on cloud infrastructure environment requires a site deployment for the changes to take effect, which takes your site offline until the deployment completes.
-For Production environments, Adobe recommends completing user administration tasks during off-peak hours to prevent service disruptions.

 **Prerequisites:**

 -  Gather the email address associated with an existing Adobe Commerce on cloud infrastructure account.
 New users can [register for an account](https://account.magento.com/customer/account/login). and provide the associated email address after completing account validation.